nextcloud/news/README.md

 ## FAQ

-### Installation from App Store fails with "archive can not be opened"

-Your PHP installation is missing gzip support, see https://github.com/owncloud/core/issues/9283

 ### How do I reset the News app
 Delete the folder **owncloud/apps/news/** and **owncloud/data/news/**, then connect to your database and run the following commands where **oc\_** is your table prefix (defaults to oc\_)